awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets.md

 **To register a target instance with a maintenance window \(AWS CLI\)**

-1. Run the following command on your local machine :
+1. Run the following command on your local machine:

 ------
 #### [ Linux ]